 When JSON content is sent in the message field, it's not automatically parsed and is not being stored as attributes (key-value pairs).
 Instead, the content remains in the message.
-It may also be truncated if the message exceeds the character limit.
+It also may be truncated if the message exceeds the character limit.

 Reasons this may be happening: